DISSINET/InkVisitor/README.md

 Only admin and editor with edit rights in the parent **Territory** (T) may edit, add or remove a child T. Editors and viewers do not see T they have no rights to in the T Tree.
 Only "edit" rights for the T grant the rights to add a new Statement under that particular T, or any other child of that T. That means that the admin has first to create a T and grant edit rights to editors.

+To administrate the users rights, admin roles may acces the **administration window**, where they can append new territories to editors and viewers.
+They can also create new users, change roles, see passwords or delete users.
+Admin role is not possible to be assigned or deleted through this environment.

 ## Development